Safa.daneshvar / CC BY-SA 3.0

 Uses

-- Saffron crocus (C. sativus) produces the world's most expensive spice
+In the kitchen: saffron crocus (C. sativus) produces the world's most expensive spice.